groupdocs-merger/GroupDocs.Merger-for-.NET/Docs/content/merger/net/getting-started/features-overview.md

 #### Join Documents

 This feature lets you merge two or more documents into one document, join specific pages or page ranges from several source documents into single resultant document.
-Joined documents should be of the same format.

 ## Single document operations